CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Related Works

 \section{Related Works}

-Autonomous navigation capabilities still lack repeatability and robustness, especially in cluttered environments packed with dense crowds.
-Nevertheless, this problem has been well studied and we review the prominent works in this direction and contrast our approach with them.
+Autonomous navigation capabilities still lack repeatability and robustness, especially in cluttered environments with dense crowds.
+Nevertheless, this problem has been well studied, and we have reviewed the prominent works in this direction and contrasted our approach with them.

 \textbf{Model-Based Planning:} This class of planners is based on classical graph/sampling-based search, mathematical optimization, or a combination of both.
 Two such approaches that still form the backbone of autonomous navigation in both research and industry are Dynamic Window Approach (DWA) \cite{fox1997dynamic} and Timed Elastic Bands (TEB) \cite{rosmann2015timed}.
 In our recent paper \cite{rastgar2024priest}, we showed that these two approaches substantially outperform even some recent approaches like Model Predictive Path Integral \cite{williams2017model} and its variants like Log-MPPI \cite{mohamed2022autonomous}.
 A similar observation was also put forward in \cite{xiao2022autonomous}.
 An important caveat in model-based planning is the requirement of a global planner, which in turn requires a prior map of the environments.
-In the absence of a global plan, all existing approaches show massive performance deterioration, even in the absence of dynamic obstacles \cite{xiao2022autonomous}, \cite{rastgar2024priest}.
+In the absence of a global plan, all existing approaches show massive performance deterioration, even without dynamic obstacles \cite{rastgar2024priest}, \cite{xiao2022autonomous}.

-\textbf{Learning-Based Approaches:} Over the last decade, there has been a strong interest in applying RL to crowd navigation \cite{chen2019crowd}, \cite{zhou2022robot}, \cite{chen2020relational}, \cite{everett2018motion}.
-These works rely on implicitly or explicitly modeling the interaction between the crowd and the robot and that between members of the crowd themselves.
+\textbf{Learning-Based Approaches:} Over the last decade, there has been a strong interest in applying RL to crowd navigation \cite{chen2019crowd}, \cite{zhou2022robot}, \cite{chen2020relational}, \cite{everett2018motion}, \cite{9197379}, \cite{9099106}.
+These works rely on implicitly or explicitly modelling the interaction between the crowd and the robot and that between members of the crowd themselves.
 However, most RL approaches show results in spaces where the robot just needs to deal with the dynamic crowd.
 Recently, \cite{xie2023drl} has shown impressive performance in environments that resemble real-world settings that are highly cluttered as well as have tens of dynamic human obstacles.
 One critical drawback of purely learning-based approaches is that they typically struggle when encountered with novel scenarios.
 As we show later, even the performance of \cite{xie2023drl} deteriorates when tasked with longer runs.